 At its most simple, incognito mode prevents others who pick up the device from seeing your browser history.
 In this mode, Chrome itself does not save your browser history, nor any data you type into web forms.
 Google Chrome will not sync your private browsing history across your account, if signed into Chrome.
 Chrome will remember cookies, site data, and permissions granted while you’re browsing, but this information is deleted upon closing the incognito tab.
 (Of course, you can always delete your browsing history manually any time you choose.)

-If you use private browsing, no one who picks up your device will know you visited your bank’s website or, ahem, PornHub or other sites that might cause embarrassment.
+If you use private browsing, no one who picks up your device will know you visited your bank’s website or, ahem, “other sites” that might cause embarrassment.

 Some information is still visible to others